kolban-google/sftp-gcs/README.md

    2. a private key for the corresponding public key supplied in `--public-key-file`.
 3. `--user` and `--password` are both supplied: The client can supply a userid/password pair.
 4. `--user` and `--password` and `--public-key-file` are NOT supplied: The client need not supply any credentials for access.

+This project makes extensive use of the library called [SSH2](https://www.npmjs.com/package/ssh2)

 See also: